Ayobami-00/Car-Service-Api/README.md

 returns your userId.

-In order to get access token, you need to login:
+In order to get your access token, you need to login:

   A POST request to the following url https://car-service-api.herokuapp.com/api/auth/login with the sample body below: